Skip to main content

 We want to make sure that happens.
 We’ve got plenty of volunteer resources to help you explore challenges that people of different genders might face.

-If you volunteer with young people, remember to make reasonable adjustments (if needed), so your meeting place and activities are accessible and inclusive for people of all genders.
+If you volunteer with us, remember to make changes (if needed), so your meeting place and activities are accessible and inclusive for people of all genders.

 Activities to celebrate girls and women

-Plan activities to raise awareness to learn and celebrate trailblazing women throughout history.
+Plan activities to raise awareness, learn and celebrate trailblazing women throughout history.
 You could mark events, such as:

 • Rosa Parks Day (4 February)